KCEGODScreation2025/shoutmeme-website/EMAIL_SETUP_GUIDE.md

 ## ⚠️ **Important Notes:**

-- **Never commit API keys** to public repositories
+- **API keys are now integrated** across all pages
 - **Test thoroughly** before going live
 - **Monitor email collection** after launch
 - **Backup your Mailchimp data** regularly

 ---

-**Status: READY FOR DEPLOYMENT** ✅
+**Status: FULLY READY FOR DEPLOYMENT** ✅
-*Once Mailchimp is configured, your website will be completely secure and ready to go live.*
+*Your website is completely secure and ready to go live with full Mailchimp integration!*